Redths-Gay-Club/DiscordTokenChecker/README.md

 # Discord Token Checker
-A tool to help you check a list of tokens
+A tool to help you check a list of tokens written in Rust
 # Usage
 ```./discordtokenchecker.exe tokens.txt```